joseph-a-levine/authoring/_older/april_2023.md

 > "When I copied the Pentagon Papers in 1969, I had every reason to think I would be spending the rest of my life behind bars.
 It was a fate I would gladly have accepted if it meant hastening the end of the Vietnam War, unlikely as that seemed (and was).
 Yet in the end, that action – in ways I could not have foreseen, due to Nixon’s illegal responses – did have an impact on shortening the war.
 In addition, thanks to Nixon’s crimes, I was spared the imprisonment I expected, and I was able to spend the last fifty years with Patricia and my family, and with you, my friends."

    We will miss him.

-- •"Comedy of Errors," by William Shakespeare.
-The play with the most consensus from critics.
-Impeccable farce; even as Shakespeare's earliest play, there's wit and beauty in the language, and just the right amount of mysticism.
-Hints of "Midsummer Night's Dream" and "Othello" recur.
-There are no good performances online; recommendations are welcome!